odan/odan.github.io/_posts/2020-12-28-slim4-flysystem-v2.md

 The [LocalFilesystemAdapter](https://flysystem.thephpleague.com/v2/docs/adapter/local/)
 interacts with the local filesystem through Flysystem.
 In this example we also add the unix permissions for new files and directories.
 You can change that if you want.
-The LocalFilesystemAdapter used the `LOCK_EX` operation by default to acquire an exclusive write lock.
+The LocalFilesystemAdapter uses the `LOCK_EX` operation by default to acquire an exclusive write lock.

-When you run tests, you can define other adapters, for example the [Memory Filesystem Adapter](https://flysystem.thephpleague.com/v2/docs/adapter/in-memory/) to run all file operation in memory and not on the local filesystem.
+When you run tests, you can define other adapters, for example the [Memory Filesystem Adapter](https://flysystem.thephpleague.com/v2/docs/adapter/in-memory/) to run all file operations in-memory and not on the local filesystem.

 The [SFTP Adapter](https://flysystem.thephpleague.com/v2/docs/adapter/sftp/) uses Phpseclib to provide the same convenient interface for SFTP file transfers.